-Then we would come to understand the bosses patterns and adapt our strategies against them.
-It might seem like a no brainer, but some games simply let you brute force your way through a boss.
+Then we would come to understand the bosses’ patterns and adapt our strategies against them.
+It might seem like a no-brainer, but some games simply let you brute force your way through a boss.
 Remnants boss fights require a bit more nuisance in addition to an itchy trigger finger and skillful dodging.
-A few mini-bosses are a more powerful version of a standard foe with some quirks, but many are unique as well.
+A few mini-bosses are a more powerful version of a standard foe with some quirks, but many of them are unique as well.

 One had a huge hammer and destroyed the environment around us, crumbling walls as it smashed through them, or threw the hammer at us as if it was Mjolnir.
 Others chased us in an ever-increasing pool of water that got deeper as the fight went on.
 Variety is core to Remnant’s identity.

 Remnant is an RPG and it has loot.
 But don’t expect to pick up countless pieces of gear with a slightly higher modifier on it.
 Loot is rare in Remnant, each piece you get is exciting and meaningful.
 You can find some loot in events or around the map.
 Both are random so any single playthrough might not contain that exact piece or event.
-On Rhom, I got a dungeon that led me to a sweet beam rifle, my partner got one that gave her a flail.
+For example, on Rhom, I got a dungeon that led me to a sweet beam rifle, my partner got one that gave her a flail instead.

 The most reliable source of gear is boss fights, each boss drops a material you can use to craft a weapon or mod.
 What piece the boss drops can depend on the circumstances that occurred during the fight and again, that boss may be a different boss on another playthrough.
 Two players can have widely different experiences and setups.

-You can acquire scrap and iron while you are adventuring, you use these to upgrade your weapons and armor, the more powerful the piece of gear, the more expensive it is to upgrade.
+You can acquire scrap and iron while you are adventuring, you use these to upgrade your weapons and armor.
+The more powerful the piece of gear, the more expensive it is to upgrade.
 This system also means you can use the starting weapons and armor from beginning to end if you wish.
 Armor sets provide certain bonuses, such as increasing melee damage.
-They also have armor ratings and resistances to status effects such as corrosion or rot.
+They also have armor ratings and resistance to status effects such as corrosion or rot.

 Armor also has weight, the heavier you are, the slower you roll.
-You can carry a primary weapon and a pistol and add one modification to each one.
+You can carry a primary weapon, a pistol, and add one modification to each one.
 Mods are more or less spells that charge up as you fight.
 You can use them to throw down a healing pool, charge your bullets with fire or even summon minions depending on the mod.

 Boss weapons have their own unique mod that can not be removed.
-You really end up looking forward to every piece of gear you acquire in Remnant and each once has a direct impact on your game-play.
-I treasure the fire pistol I got from a boss.
+You really end up looking forward to every piece of gear you acquire in Remnant and each one has a direct impact on your gameplay.
+I myself really treasure the fire pistol I got from a boss.
 Its bullets burn and it can convert into a flamethrower on the fly.
 If loot was common, I don’t think I’d appreciate it half as much.

 A Whole New World!

 How much or how little story you get in Remnant is up to you.
-There are cut-scenes and dialog, but much of the lore is buried in notes, books, and in NPCs that you speak to.
+There are cut scenes and dialog, but much of the lore is buried in notes, books, and with the NPCs that you speak to.
 Much like Dark Souls, the lore and story are there if you seek it out, and it can be quite rich.

-The voice acting is good, the facial animations are not, but it is a rare occurrence to be focused in on a character face.
+The voice acting is good, but the facial animations are not, but it is a rare occurrence to be focused on a character’s face.
 You can play while largely ignoring the story, your main objective is clear enough and you have to travel through literal worlds to chase it.